-Professional closet organizers always leave the final reveal with a beautifully color coded closet.
-But, this post by Simply Spaced points out that Closet organization by color has more advantages then eye appeal.
-Having a color coded closet space can help with be efficient in your morning and makes locating the perfect shirt a breeze.
+Professional closet organizers always leave the final reveal with a beautiful color-coded closet.
+But, this guide by Simply Spaced points out that Closet organization by color has more advantages than eye appeal.
+Having a color-coded closet space can help with being efficient in your morning and makes locating the perfect shirt a breeze.
 Read more about Closet Organization by color from Monica Leed.

 6. Declutter Challenge